-1. INTRODUCTION
+1. Introduction

-1.1 The AIDC and the OLDI are tools to coordinate flight data between Air Traffic Service Units (ATSU) and both satisfies the requirements of basic coordination of flight notification, coordination and transfer of control.
+- 1.1 The exchange of messages between ATS units is performed manually using the AFTN and/or via voice.
+Messages are pre-formatted and have a limited number of characters, which results in limitations on the amount of information that can be exchanged.
+The dependency of manual action for message exchange generates high probability of miscoordination or lack of it. - 1.2 The AIDC and the OLDI are tools to coordinate flight data between Air Traffic Service Units (ATSU) and both satisfies the requirements of basic coordination of flight notification, coordination and transfer of control.